GhostWording/gw-web-app/README.md

 bower link gw-common
 ```

-Then gw-common code can be edited/committed from either:
+After which gw-common code can be edited/committed from both:

 gw-common

--or-
+**and**

 gw-web-app/bower_components/gw-common